ITSAAMI/bootstrap-4-tutorial/README.md

 2. Follow the sequence of files as listed in the **Contents** section for a smooth learning experience.
 3. Practice the examples and exercises included in each class.

-## Download Link
-You can download this repository by clicking on the link provided in the description of this video.

 ---